dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 The telemetry endpoint accepts incoming OTLP data without authentication.
 When the endpoint is unsecured, the dashboard is open to receiving telemetry from untrusted apps.

-For information about securing the telemetry when running the dashboard in standalone mode, see [Secure telemetry endpoint](#secure-telemetry-endpoint).
+For information about securing the telemetry when running the dashboard in standalone mode, see [securing the telemetry endpoint](#secure-telemetry-endpoint).

 ## Secure telemetry endpoint